twrecked/hass-aarlo/README.md

 Many thanks to:
 * [Pyarlo](https://github.com/tchellomello/python-arlo) and [Arlo](https://github.com/jeffreydwalter/arlo) for doing all the hard work figuring the API out and the free Python lesson!
+* [sseclient](https://github.com/btubbs/sseclient) for reading from the event stream
 * [Button Card](https://github.com/kuuji/button-card/blob/master/button-card.js) for a working lovelace card I could understand

 ## Installation